FlowFuse/flowfuse/docs/user/filenodes.md

 There are two nodes in the File Node collection:

-- `file` - A file node for writing to persistent storage provided by a @FlowForge/file-storage server
+- `file` - A file node for writing to persistent storage
-- `file in` - A file node for reading from persistent storage provided by a @FlowForge/file-storage server
+- `file in` - A file node for reading from persistent storage

 The nodes send the whole `msg` object between projects.
 Due to the way the nodes encode messages, there are some data types that do not get sent.
 For example, the `msg.req`/`msg.res` properties used by the core HTTP nodes will not be sent.

+### Requirements

+A persistent storage backend provided by a @flowforge/file-server instance

 ### GitHub